ajeetraina/kubelabs/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/collabnix/kubelabs)
 ![Twitter](https://img.shields.io/twitter/follow/collabnix?style=social)

+## 🚀 New Modernized Version Available!

+This repository has been updated to use Docusaurus, a modern React-based documentation framework.
+Check out the [deployment instructions](#deployment) for how to run it.

+## About KubeLabs

 A Curated List of Kubernetes Labs and Tutorials

 - A $0 Learning Platform for All Levels - from the ground Up
 - Over 500+ Highly Interactive Docker Tutorials and Guides
 - Well tested on Kubernetes Cluster and can be run on Browser (no Infrastructure required)

 # 📝 Join our Community